FLW logo (1)

 Frank Lloyd Wright has surely influenced a great deal of designs in the world, and one of the few hotels in the world that can make that claim is the Arizona Biltmore.
 Designed by Albert Chase McArthur, a Harvard graduate who had studied under Frank Lloyd Wright in Chicago from 1907 – 1909.
 The hotel was was crowned “The Jewel of the Desert.”
 It has been an Arizona landmark since its opening on Feb.
 23, 1929.

 (This page may contain affiliate links.
-See our disclosure about affiliate links here.)
+Read our disclosure about affiliate links.)

 Biltmore entrance

 Wright always had a preference for using indigenous materials in his projects.
 Pre-cast concrete “Biltmore Blocks” that were designed by McArthur and molded on-site were the “Wright stuff” used in the construction of the Biltmore Hotel.
-Much like the Frank Lloyd Wright designs that always included some sort of geometric pattern incorporated throughout a project, the Biltmore Blocks feature a pattern too.
-It is said to represent the refraction of light… rather perfect and definitely “Wrightian” for the surrounding region.
+And much like the Frank Lloyd Wright designs that always included some sort of geometric pattern incorporated throughout a project, the Biltmore Blocks feature a pattern too; it is said to represent the refraction of light… rather perfect and definitely “Wrightian” for the surrounding region.
 In fact, Wright spent four months in 1928 doing on-site consulting relating to the masonry unit “Textile Block” construction, similar to a unit block design he had used on several buildings in Los Angeles six years earlier.

 Hollywood Guests